rakus/extensible-maven-completion/README.md

 profiles are cached in environment variables.

-Also the available plugins are cached in the file `~/.maven-completion.d/mc-plugin.cache`.
-This file is updated whenever the maven completion is first used in a new shell _and_ there is some `*.mc-plugin` that is newer than the cache file.
+Also the available plugins are cached in the file `~/.maven-completion.d/mc-ext.cache`.
+This file is updated whenever the maven completion is first used in a new shell _and_ there is some `*.mc-ext` that is newer than the cache file.

-To delete the cached data in environment variables and to force the up-to-date check for completion-plugins execute the command `mvn_comp_reset`.
-On the next invocation of the completion code the current pom will be parsed again and it is checked if the plugin-cache is up-to-date.
+To delete the cached data in environment variables and to force the up-to-date check for completion extension execute the command `mvn_comp_reset`.
+This will immediately update the extension cache and the POMs are parsed again the next time profile names are needed.

 ## Installation